-Dear Friends, from October 13-19, 2017, I'm hosting a week-long career retrospective of independent film pioneer PAUL BARTEL (1938-2000) at Anthology Film Archives in New York City -- the first such tribute to this beloved American director, actor and writer.
+Dear Friends, from October 13-19, 2017, I'm hosting a week-long career retrospective of independent film pioneer PAUL BARTEL (1[phone redacted]) at Anthology Film Archives in New York City -- the first such tribute to this beloved American director, actor and writer.
 From his intriguing early shorts to his work with Roger Corman in the 1970s, to his last films as producer-director, we will shine the spotlight on this influential yet under-appreciated voice in the development of American film comedy.

 PAUL BARTEL: A NEW YORK TRIBUTE will explore his taste for farce, black humor and satire reflected in such films as EATING RAOUL (1982), PRIVATE PARTS (1972), DEATH RACE 2000 (1975) and SCENES FROM THE CLASS STRUGGLE IN BEVERLY HILLS (1989).
 We will be screening most all of his films on 35mm and will gather cast members, family, friends and the author of a new biography of Paul Bartel, Stephen Armstrong ("Paul Bartel: The Life and Films " 2016) to Anthology for post-screening discussions.